snejuti/DEMO/README.md

 # DEMO
-This my first time using Github to create a project
+This my first time using Github to create a project.
+Author - Snejuti Sakar